Skip to main content

 The maximum Housing Benefit you can receive if you’re renting from a private landlord is set by the Local Housing Allowance (LHA).
 You can find out the LHA for your area on the Government website.

-If you rent from a ‘social landlord’, like your Council or a Housing Association, you may be able to have your full rent and any service charges covered by Housing Benefit, depending on your income or whether you receive Pension Credit.
+If you rent from a ‘social landlord’, like your Council or a Housing Association, you may have your full housing costs covered by Housing Benefit.
+This will depend on your income or whether you receive Pension Credit.

 Get in touch with your local authority to ask for an assessment for Housing Benefit.